circleci/circleci-docs/jekyll/_cci2/testing-ios.md

   `8.3` version on CircleCI.

-* **Dependency version mismatches.** If you see that the version of the dependencies used in the {% comment %} TODO: Job {% endcomment %}build are not the expected ones, please try rebuilding without cache — chances are an older dependency got stuck in the cache and is not allowing for the newer version to get installed.
+* **Dependency version mismatches.** If you see that the version of the dependencies used in a job are not the expected ones, please try rebuilding without cache — chances are an older dependency got stuck in the cache and is not allowing for the newer version to get installed.